huggingface/blog/inference-update.md

 ## Getting started

 It couldn't be simpler.
 Just log in to the Hugging Face [hub](https://huggingface.co/) and browse our [models](https://huggingface.co/models).
 Once you've found one that you like, you can try the Inference Widget directly on the page.
-Clicking on the "Deploy" button, you'll get auto-generated code to deploy the model on the Inference API, and a direct link to deploy it with Inference Endpoints.
+Clicking on the "Deploy" button, you'll get auto-generated code to deploy the model on the free Inference API for evaluation, and a direct link to deploy it to production with Inference Endpoints.

 Please give it a try and let us know what you think.
 We'd love to read your feedback on the Hugging Face [forum](https://discuss.huggingface.co/).